Join Us

 • Cut-resistant safety garments

-Air, land, and water vehicles all rely on mesh fabrics for a range of purposes.
-Many of these applications require a material that can resist moisture, heat, sunlight, salt, or chemicals.
-Polyester and nylon mesh fabrics are found in equipment such as:
+Vehicles rely on mesh fabrics for moisture, heat, sunlight, salt, or chemical resistance.
+Polyester and nylon mesh fabrics are found in:

 • Seat-mounted literature pockets